 4.2.2 Usage with limited vision

-Where ICT provides visual modes of operation, the ICT provides features that enable users to make better use of their limited vision.
-This is essential for users with limited vision and benefits many more users in different situations.
+Where ICT provides visual modes of operation, the ICT shall provide features that enable users to make better use of their limited vision.

+Note 1: This is essential for users with limited vision and benefits many more users in different situations.

-NOTE 1: Magnification, reduction of required field of vision and control of contrast, brightness and intensity can contribute towards meeting this clause.
+Note 2: Magnification, reduction of required field of vision and control of contrast, brightness and intensity (including of external lighting) can contribute towards meeting this clause.

-NOTE 2: Where significant features of the user interface are dependent on depth perception, the provision of additional methods of distinguishing between the features may contribute towards meeting this clause.
+Note 3: Where significant features of the user interface are dependent on depth perception, the provision of additional methods of distinguishing between the features may contribute towards meeting this clause.

+Note 4: Best practice is for the smallest text have an x-height of at least 8 CSS px which corresponds to an x-height of 1.2mm, at a viewing distance of 400mm, with no zooming or screen scaling.
+This is the smallest font size - not the recommended font size for body text which should be larger.

+Note 5: The formula for calculating the physical x-height (in mm) from the x-height (in CSSpx) and the distance D (in mm) from the eye to the display is x-height (mm) = D (mm) × x-height (CSSpx) / 2 688.

+Note 6: For handheld devices D should be assumed as 400 mm.

-NOTE 3: Users with limited vision may also benefit from non-visual access (see clause 4.2.1).
+Note 7: Users with limited vision may also benefit from non-visual access (see clause 4.2.1).

 4.2.3 Usage without perception of colour

-Where ICT provides visual modes of operation, the ICT provides a visual mode of operation that does not require user perception of colour.
-This is essential for users with limited colour perception and benefits many more users in different situations.
+Where ICT provides visual modes of operation, the ICT shall provide a visual mode of operation that does not require user perception of colour.

+Note 1: This is essential for users with limited colour perception and benefits many more users in different situations.

-NOTE: Where significant features of the user interface are colour-coded, the provision of additional methods of distinguishing between the features may contribute towards meeting this clause.
+Note 2: Where significant features of the user interface are colour-coded, the provision of additional methods of distinguishing between the features may contribute towards meeting this clause.